iisys-hof/map-matching-2/README.md

 The original track is in red, the candidate policy projections are in orange, the matched result is in green and in gray are the provided edges from the arcs-nodes network.
 You can see that there are fewer candidate projections than the track has points (between each arrow there are two points).
 This comes from the track sanitation as unnecessary points are removed before matching.
-In this example, the green track is perfectly matched in the circle concerning the underlying road network in gray.
-The OpenStreetMap network in the background is for visual help.
+In this example, the green match is perfectly matched in the circle concerning the underlying road network in gray because it is slightly off the OpenStreetMap background image.

 #### Example 2